-As students are in the fourth year of their undergraduate programme, they are not expected to be of the same standard of competency as a newly qualified pharmacist, i.e. demonstrating all of the behaviours consistently.
-Therefore, although some students may demonstrate some behaviours consistently, the standard required at the end of the 4th-year placement is a minimum of level 3 in all the relevant behaviours.
+As students are in the fourth year of their undergraduate programme, they are not expected to be of the same standard of competency as a newly qualified pharmacist, i.e. Ready for Independent practice.
+Therefore, the rating required at the end of the 4th-year placement is 'MIN' ("Requires Minimal Supervision") in all competencies of Domains 1, 2 and 3.